fsbolero/website/src/Website/docs/Blazor.md

 1. The element to bind must be inside a Component class.
 2. Create an `HtmlRef` as a field of this class.
 3. To bind it to an element, list it in the computation expression after attributes and before child nodes.
 4. To use it, use its `.Value` property.
+It has type `ElementReference option`: its value is `Some` if the ref is bound in step 3, and `None` otherwise.

 For example, given this small JavaScript function that can focus a DOM element it receives as argument: